Villeroy & Boch

-Villeroy & Boch ([ˌvɪlərɔɪ.ʔʊntˈbɔx], [vilʁwa e bɔk]) is a German manufacturer of ceramics, with the company headquarters located in Mettlach, Saarland.
+Villeroy & Boch ([ˌvɪlərɔɪ.ʔʊntˈbɔx], [vilʁwa e bɔk]) is a German luxury manufacturer of ceramics, with the company headquarters located in Mettlach, Saarland.

 History

 The company began in the tiny Lorraine village of Audun le Tiche, where the iron master François Boch set up a pottery company with his three sons in 1748.
 In 1766 Boch was licensed to build a ceramics kilnworks nearby at Septfontaines, Luxembourg, where it operated a porcelain factory.
 In 1785 Nicolas Villeroy became sole owner of the faience manufactory at Wallerfangen.
 In 1812 Jean-François Boch began construction of kilns at the nearby town of Mettlach, Saarland.
 In 1824 Boch commenced transfer printing on porcelain from engraved copper plates.
 On 14 April 1836, the Jean François Boch company merged with that of the competitor, Nicolas Villeroy, and became Villeroy & Boch, (V&B, also simply 'VB').
 In 1869, Villeroy & Boch opened the first manufactory specializing in architectural tiles.

-The company is today operating in two divisions: Tableware, and Bathroom and Wellness.
+The company operates in two divisions: Dining & Lifestyle (formerly: Tableware), Bathroom and Wellness.
 The Tiles division became a separate company (V&B Fliesen GmbH) in 2006.
 In 2007 the Villeroy & Boch AG sold 51% of the V&B Fliesen GmbH to the (Eczacıbaşı Holding).
 Today there is only a 2.29% holding in the share capital of V&B Fliesen GmbH.

 Among its innovations in Mettlach at the end of the nineteenth century was Phanolith, a kind of semi-transparent porcelain that combines the characteristics and benefits of jasperware and pâte-sur-pâte.
 The creator of the Phanolith was the ceramics artist Jean-Baptiste Stahl, who headed the modelling section of Villeroy & Boch.
 Phanolith gained first wide public attention at the Paris Exposition Universelle (1900).

 Villeroy & Boch has continued to base its broadest market in Germany.

-Technology

-TitanCeram is a special compound of clay, quartz, feldspar and titanium dioxide which, in combination with special production steps, makes it possible to create exceptionally precise shapes without sacrificing durability.

-DirectFlush is a rimless design of toilet, specifically created to make it easier to clean.

-Quaryl® is a composite material which provides the properties of a natural quartz and combined using an acrylic resin.

-CeramicPlus® is a special glaze developed by Villeroy & Boch to improve the durability and hygiene of their ceramic products by making it scratch-resistant and easier to clean since droplets will have a harder time sticking into the surface.

-Current situation
+The company's Luxembourg factory was closed down in 2010.

+In September 2023, it was announced Villeroy & Boch had acquired the Brussels-headquartered plumbing fixture company, Ideal Standard Group for €600 million.
+In March 2024, Villeroy & Boch announced the acquisition had been completed.